by mike waters n.a.

 The boat was also enjoyed by handicapped sailors, as they felt secure with the high stability and could enjoy the easy controls from the cockpit.
 Even if it was never a competitor to conventional beach cats and the like, it's too bad this interesting and unique design has gone.

 The WR16s and WR17s have something in common with the Fulmar, in that the crew primarily sit facing forward.
 The Windrider factory enlisted the design genius of long-time trimaran designer Jim Brown to work this one out and for the WR17, they chose to move the main sailing cockpit aft and added a larger one forward for a crew or companion, as well as more storage space for those picnic trips.
 This boat is easy to sail and tough (being of polyethylene) and therefore ideal for rentals or for young sailors starting out.
-Although 2' shorter, the Windrider has the same beam as the Fulmar, so coupled with the extra weight of the basic roto-molded polyethylene hulls, was given a slightly bigger mainsail as well as an optional jib that can help drive the boat to some pretty high speeds.
+Although 2' shorter, the Windrider has the same beam as the Fulmar, so coupled with the extra weight of the basic roto-molded polyethylene hulls, was given a slightly bigger mainsail as well as an optional jib that can help drive the boat to some pretty high reaching speeds.
+Windward performance is not so great though so this boat does not have the upwind performance of the new flat-sided plywood boats.

 One problem I personally have with all these small kayak-type tris where one faces forward while sailing, is that ones body twists sideways to help stability as soon as the boat heels.
 For me personally, this is just not a comfortable way to sail.
 You'll note on the Fulmar photo above, that the skipper has slipped off the kayak seat and is using a small tramp to be comfortable.
 Just compare that to its closest replacement, the unique and quite different TRIAK, where the skippers don't have that luxury and therefore need to twist to compensate for the heel.
 But perhaps it's just a function of age ;-)